BenCos17/ben-cogs/ampremover/docs.md

 ### `[p]amputator optin`

 Opt-in to use the AmputatorBot service.
-This command can be used in both server and DM contexts.
+This command cannot be used in DMs and is a per-server setting.

 **Usage:**
 `[p]amputator optin`

 ### `[p]amputator optout`

 Opt-out from using the AmputatorBot service.
-This command can be used in both server and DM contexts.
+This command cannot be used in DMs and is a per-server setting.

 **Usage:**
 `[p]amputator optout`